2025-2026 High School Program of Studies -- AITE

 Credit(s) 1 |

-This full-year introductory college-level course examines the political, economic, cultural and social factors that have shaped American history since 1877.
-Topics include the Gilded Age, populism, progressivism, isolationism, American involvement in two World Wars, the Cold War, the Civil Rights Movement, and the debate over American exceptionalism. |
+Students in this full-year introductory college-level course will examine the political, economic, cultural and social factors that have shaped American history since 1877.
+Topics include the Gilded Age, populism, progressivism, isolationism, American involvement in two World Wars, the Cold War, the Civil Rights Movement, and the debate over American exceptionalism.
+Students will also learn the methodologies and tools essential for conducting historical research.
+Through a blend of theoretical exploration and practical application, students will learn to navigate archival sources, analyze primary and secondary materials, and construct historical narratives.
+Participants will develop critical thinking skills and methodological knowledge, enabling them to ask probing questions, evaluate evidence, and craft rigorous historical arguments. |

 |||

-5710_CIVICS 1 |
+5710 - Civics 1 |

 ||||